Maxy1128/GraphRAG-Project/README.md

 Review and modify `settings.yaml` as needed.

 ### Step 4: Prompt Tuning
 Before running the indexing pipeline, you can tune the prompts to improve the knowledge graph generation.
+For this project, we tuned prompts to make GraphRAG fit SCI data better.

 GraphRAG offers default prompts, auto-tuning, and manual tuning options.
-Auto-tuning is recommended for better results tailored to your data.
+Auto-tuning is recommended for better results tailored to the data.

 #### Auto Prompt Tuning
 Run the auto-tuning script to generate domain-adapted prompts (optional but encouraged):